Image Clustering with External Guidance: Related Work

-As CLIP is trained to retrieve the most correlated text for each image, its consistent form between pre-training and inference leads to promising results in zero-shot image classification.
-However, such a paradigm requires prior knowledge of class names, which is unavailable in the image clustering task.
+Thanks to the consistent form between pre-training and inference, CLIP achieves promising results in zero-shot image classification.
+However, such a paradigm requires prior knowledge of class names, which is unavailable in clustering.
 To leverage CLIP for image clustering, the most direct approach is performing k-means~\cite{Kmeans} on the image embeddings.
 Nevertheless, the performance of k-means is limited and the textual semantics are underutilized.
 In this work, we explore a more advanced paradigm for image clustering, by taking full advantage of both the pre-trained image and text encoders.
-Briefly, we construct a text counterpart for each image by retrieving nouns that best distinguish images of different semantics, which significantly improves the feature discriminability.
-To collaborate the text and image modalities, we propose to mutually distill cross-modal neighborhood information, which further improves the clustering performance.
-Intriguingly, our experiments demonstrate that the proposed method outperforms zero-shot CLIP in most cases, even in the absence of class name priors.
-We believe such intriguing results could bring some insights into the paradigm design of leveraging VLP models for downstream classification and clustering.
+Intriguingly, experiments demonstrate that even in the absence of class name priors, the proposed TAC outperforms zero-shot CLIP in most cases.
+We hope this work could bring some insights into the paradigm design of leveraging VLP models for downstream classification and clustering.